AnubisLMS/Anubis/docs/design.md

 in the case of a networking outage / natural disaster.

 Its nodes are split between a datacenter in Manhattan and one in Brooklyn.
-A whole lot has to fail before things start acting up.
+A whole lot has to fail before the cluster gets in a state where it cannot heal itself.

 ##### Nodes

-The cluster is comprised of Servers that are evenly distributed between the South Data Center (SDC) in lower Manhattan and MetroTech Center (MTC) in Rogers Hall in Brooklyn.
-The nodes are connected via the internal OSIRIS server network.
+The cluster is comprised of servers that are evenly distributed between the South Data Center (SDC) in lower Manhattan and MetroTech Center (MTC) in Rogers Hall in Brooklyn.
+The nodes are connected via the internal OSIRIS network.

 ##### Networking